-Erin Taylor Young is a founding member of Serenade Books—a boutique publisher focusing primarily on romance e-books in the inspirational market—where she hones her publishing skills as an acquisitions editor and author liaison.
+Erin Taylor Young is a founding member of Serenade Books—a boutique publisher focusing primarily on romance e-books in the inspirational market—where she hones her publishing skills as a co-managing editor.
 Her deepest passions are the Word of God and bringing His truth, whether in her own books or the books of other authors, to readers.
 She teaches workshops about writing and publishing, produces podcasts, and is the co-creator of Write from the Deep and Live from the Deep with Karen Ball.
 She’s an award-winning humor writer who has a remarkable gift for making her readers laugh out loud even as she’s delivering hard truths about living a life of faith.
 Her down-to-earth writing style invites readers into her books and sends them away refreshed and assured that we’re not in this gig alone.
-Her book, Surviving Henry: Adventures in Loving a Canine Catastrophe, has been repeatedly accused of making readers laugh until they cry.
+Her books, Surviving Henry: Adventures in Loving a Canine Catastrophe and Still Surviving Henry: The Untold Stories, have been repeatedly accused of making readers laugh until they cry.
 Learn more about Erin at erintayloryoung.com where she blogs about writing, God, and her aversion to spiders.

 High resolution photos